alegrigoriev/AlegrDiff/ReadMe.txt

 TODO:

-Open and read several files (up to one directory) at once In binary two-pane mode: show selection only on one side

 Copy binary dump as text (if cursor on hex)
 Add option for file size format (in kilobytes or in bytes) or a tooltip.
 Customizable number of MRU items